 Before settling on a therapist, you will want to assess their suitability for you.
 The first step is ensuring that they have the relevant certification and licensing from the American Psychological Association (APA).
 This filters out those who do not have the training or experience to help you.

 Of course, that does not mean all remaining therapists are right for you.
-On the APA or Psychology Today lists, you can get an idea of their particular specialties and approaches.
-By searching their names online, you may find independent reviews or testimonials that help you make your decision.
-It is important to note that some clients take out their frustrations on their therapist when the process is not working, even if the therapist has done the best possible job.
+On the APA or Psychology Today lists, you can get an idea of their specialties and approaches.
+By searching their names online, you may find independent reviews or testimonials that may help you make the right decision.
+It’s important to note that some clients take out their frustrations on their therapist when the process isn’t working, even if the therapist has done the best possible job.
 Therefore, one or two negative reviews are inevitable.
 If all reviews are negative, it may be a good idea to search for alternatives.

 What Do I Do to Set Up the First Session?